-Changes of name should be submitted in writing to the Records Office along with a copy of the marriage certificate or other appropriate documentation of legal name change.
-Address changes may be submitted online at www.richmont.edu.
+Changes of name should be submitted in writing to the Records Office along with a copy of the marriage certificate, social security card, or other appropriate documentation of legal name change.
+Address changes may be submitted online through the Student Portal at www.richmont.edu.